 I started working with MaxwellZone for about 1 year producing sets of materials based on photographic references found in the shop of this site.
 Lately trying to test Maxwell Render on interior projects I have produced a small setting and, talking with Mihai, we decided to share on the blog the main steps on which I based my work.

-Leonardo Giomarelli (ilgioma on the Maxwell official forums), who is the creator of some great materials on MZ (Copper, Brass, Plastic) has been kind enough to give us a glimpse of his workflow in creating these beautiful interior renders of a modern bathroom.
+Leonardo Giomarelli (ilgioma on the Maxwell official forums), who is the creator of some fantastic Maxwell materials, has been kind enough to give us a glimpse of his workflow in creating these beautiful interior renders of a modern bathroom.

 Choosing a project